yext/answers-search-ui/README.md

     // Optional, the message in the alert.
 Defaults to the below
     message: "We are unable to determine your location" },
+  // Optional, functions invoked when certain events occur
+  customHooks: {
     // Optional, a callback invoked when the clear search button is clicked
     onClearSearch: function() {}
+  }
 })
 ```